Capital Loss

 Knowledge Check

 1. What creates a capital loss?
-It arises when a capital asset is sold or exchanged for less than its tax basis.
+It arises when the amount realized from a sale is less than the asset’s basis.

 2. Which schedule often carries this reporting on an individual return?
 Schedule D.